eyejayvee/Python-Learning-Content/README.md

 4. Plotly
 5. Seaborn

-To name a few.
-Will be using Jupyter as the user environment in which code is written and run.
-Finally, we will briefly take a look at a web scraping example that also does provides and example of sentiment analysis.
+...to name a few, we will be using Jupyter as the user environment in which code is written and run.
+Finally, we will briefly look at a web scraping example that also provides an example of sentiment analysis.

-Should you choose to persue data engineering/wrangling and analysis further, there is an excellent book written by _Wes McKinney_ - **Python for Data Analysis**, which can be [read online](https://wesmckinney.com/book/) or by [purchasing](https://www.amazon.co.uk/Python-Data-Analysis-3e-Wrangling/dp/109810403X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) a copy of the book/ebook, and supporting the author.
+Should you choose to pursue data engineering/wrangling and analysis further, there is an excellent book written by _Wes McKinney_ - **Python for Data Analysis**, which can be [read online](https://wesmckinney.com/book/) or by [purchasing](https://www.amazon.co.uk/Python-Data-Analysis-3e-Wrangling/dp/109810403X/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=&sr=) a copy of the book/ebook, and supporting the author.